vinodpasalkar/SampleWebTest/README.md

 To execute a particular test by tag run below command on terminal by going to the project directory

+mvn clean verify -Dmetafilter="+scenario name"

+For e.g. In our framework to execute the onlinePurchase , Execute below command

 mvn clean verify -Dmetafilter="+onlinePurchase"

+Meta filtering the stories/scenario mvn clean verify -Dmetafilter="+SmokeTest" -- This command will run the scenarios with the tag, "SmokeTest" This way we can use this on CI-CD by tagging the test case under the different tags like regression , smoke , sanity etc...

+To see the Results after execution

+Go to /ContactsApp testcases/Reports/Today's date time For E.g the folder name will be "report - 09-11-2019_16-06-36" Every time you run a scenario or scenarios , it will generate the report folder with current date and time

+Open index.html file in any browser to see the results.

 Below are sample report snapshots